nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 6.
 The user is prompted to pick the name and download location of their generated CSV file.
 Step 7.
 The `FilteredList`, `Prefixes` and `Path` are passed to `CsvUtil#modelToCsv`, which will serialize and write the CSV file.
 ![MailingListSequenceDiagram](images/MailingListSequenceDiagram.png)
 Step 8.
-The header row is created based on `Prefix` arguments stored in `Model`, based on a mapping in `CsvUtil`
+The header row is created based on `Prefix` arguments stored in `Model`, based on a mapping in `CsvUtil`.
 Step 9.
-Individual rows are generated based on the `Prefix` arguments stored in `Model` and the `FilteredPerson` in `ModelManager`, based on a mapping in `CsvUtil`
+Individual rows are generated based on the `Prefix` arguments stored in `Model` and the `FilteredPerson` in `ModelManager`, based on a mapping in `CsvUtil`.
 Step 10.
-The headers and rows are written to the CSV file that is specified by the user
+The headers and rows are written to the CSV file that is specified by the user.